obennouna/Imedia24/README.md

 - Add number of element in the icon in cart as a badge
 - Add translations for at least English and German
 - Add some new screen for tablet users
+- Sorry for the ".idea" folder, forgot the .gitignore in the initial commit :(